Otto-AA/solid-acl-parser/docs/quickstart.md

 const doc = new AclDoc({ accessTo: 'https://pod.example.org/foo/' })

-// Note: If you only want to target public you can use Agents.PUBLIC const agents = new Agents() agents.addPublic()
+// Note: Following two lines are the same as using Agents.PUBLIC const agents = new Agents() agents.addPublic()